Aiden Fink: College

 On April 16, 2023, Fink committed to play college ice hockey at Penn State.
 During the 2023–24 season, in his rookie season, he led the team in scoring with 15 goals and 19 assists in 34 games.
 He set a single-season program record with eight power play goals.
 His 34 points were third-most ever for a freshman at Penn State.
 In November 2023, Fink led the Big Ten Conference and tied for the national lead in goals (8) and assists (14).
 He averaged 1.00 goals per game and 1.75 points per game in eight games in November and was named HCA National Rookie of the Month.
 Following the season, he was named a finalist for the Big Ten Freshman of the Year and was named to the All-Big Ten Freshman Team.

+Professional

+On March 31, 2026, Fink turned pro, signing an AHL amateur try-out agreement with the Nashville Predators American Hockey League (AHL) affiliate, the Milwaukee Admirals.

+International play

+Fink represented the U.S. Collegiate Selects team at the 2025 Spengler Cup where he led the team in scoring and won a silver medal.
+The Spengler Cup marked his return to the ice after suffering an injury in Penn State's first game of the season against Ohio State on October 30, 2025.
+During the semifinals against HC Sparta Praha he recorded a hat-trick to help the U.S. advance to the final.
+During the final against HC Davos, he recorded one goal and one assist and lost 3–6.
+He finished the tournament with four goals and three assists and was named to the All-Star team.

 Personal life

 Fink was born to Liane Reid and Derek Fink, and has two brothers, Kyle and Brodie.
 His father played college football in Canada at the University of Alberta.